Luckey-Elijah/cached_streamable/README.md

 # `cached_streamable`

-A dead-simple interface for creating a streamable data source.
+Simple interface for creating a streamable data source that caches it latest value.

 Think of it as an "extended" `StreamController`.